The city of Petra is one of the most beautiful places we have visited in the world, as you could read in our article: visit Jordan.

 You have two options:

-- 1/ Recommended option: Buy the Jordan Pass before leaving which includes the visa and the entrance to the site of Petra, also the entrance to several Jordanian sites, find the details of this pass in our article travel in Jordan.
+• 1/ Recommended option: Buy the Jordan Pass before you leave, which includes the visa and entry to the Petra site, as well as entry to several Jordanian sites.
+Find out more about this pass in our article on traveling to Jordan.

 Passport